-Late Nite is one of AMP’s newest committees, designed to fill the gap of quality on-campus programming late at night on the weekends.
+Late Nite is designed to fill the gap of quality on-campus programming late at night on the weekends.
 Late Nite Committee members work to bring exciting events to campus between the hours of 9pm and 2am on the weekends.
-Popular events put on by the committee include Late Nite Trivia and numerous co-sponsored events with other W&M organizations.
+Popular events put on by the committee include Late Nite Trivia, casino nights, photo adventures, and numerous co-sponsored events with other W&M organizations.

 AMP (Alma Mater Productions), the primary campus-wide programming body at The College of William and Mary, strives to provide diverse, high-quality entertainment at a low cost to the college community, while also serving both as a resource and co-programmer for other organizations.